 ProAm Spotlight – Students enter with their teacher and perform a choreographed routine to music they choose.
 See “student” and “professional” definitions under ProAm Contests for eligibility requirements.
 Three divisions are offered: ProAm Leader, ProAm Follower, or a non-competitive exhibition division.

 ProAm Contests – Students enter with their teacher.
 For this contest, amateurs are defined as anyone who does not teach West Coast Swing on a regular, ongoing basis or earn a significant amount of income teaching or performing.
 A professional is defined as someone who earns a significant amount of income teaching or performing West Coast Swing.
 Anyone who has previously competed in open or professional level West Coast Swing competition must be considered a Pro for this purpose.

-ProAm Strictly– Couples must have a prior student/teacher relationship.
+ProAm Strictly– Student/teacher couples dance together.
 Only the amateur is evaluated.
 Couples dance in heats with multiple couples on the floor for about 1½ minutes of a song the DJ chooses.

 - All patterns should be lead/follow.
 No choreographed sequences.
 No lifts

 - Each pro is limited to a maximum of 5 entries per ProAm Strictly division.